 Principles of typography, page and publication design; use of graphics and other pictorial material.
 Selection, evaluation, editing and display of news.
 Attention to electronic editing.

-529. Investigative Reporting (3) One lecture and four hours of activity.
+529. Investigative Reporting (3)

+One lecture and four hours of activity.

 Prerequisite: Journalism 320.

 Development of articles of substance and depth in specialized areas.
 Research, analysis and interpretation of complex issues in the news.
 Special problems of the sustained, reportorial effort.
 Field and laboratory practice.

-585. Problems and Practices in Public Relations (3) Prerequisite: Journalism 481.
+585. Problems and Practices in Public Relations (3)

+Prerequisite: Journalism 481

 Current public relations practices and problems in a wide variety of commercial, industrial, financial, governmental, cultural and social organizations.

 Sociology Courses

 General Sociology Area

+1 - 112-1000 C)

+1 10 100 000

-- 520. Industrial Sociology (3)
+520. Industrial Sociology (3)

-- Sociology of Occupations and Professions (3)
+Sociology of Occupations and Professions (3) 537

-- 537. Political Sociology (3)
+Political Sociology (3)

-- 545. Sociology of Mass Communication (3)
+Sociology of Mass Communication (3)

 Family and Intimate Relations Area

-527 Sociology of Aging (3)
+527. Sociology of Aging (3)

 Health and Social Behavior Area

-- 523. The Sociology of Mental Illness (3)
+The Sociology of Mental Illness (3) 523

-- 526. Sociology of Health and Illness (3)
+Sociology of Health and Illness (3) 526.

 Law and Society Area

-- 510. Sociology of Deviance (3)
+510. Sociology of Deviance (3)

-- 515. Criminology (3)
+515. Societal Processing of Criminals and Delinquents (3)

 Social Change Area

-- Topics in Comparative Societies (3)

-- Protests, Reforms and Revolutions (3)
+Topics in Comparative Societies (3) Protests, Reforms and Revolutions (3) 547.

-- 557. Urban Sociology (3)
+Urban Sociology (3) 557.

 Speech Communication Courses

-- 530. Semantics (3)
+530. Semantics (3)

-- Theories of Human Communication (3)

-- Communication and Politics (3)
+Theories of Human Communication (3) Communication and Politics (3)

-- Ethics of Speech Communication (3)
+Ethics of Speech Communication (3)

-- Empirical Study in Speech Communication (3)
+Empirical Study in Speech Communication (3)

-- Persuasion (3)
+592 Persuasion (3)

 Telecommunications and Film Courses

-- Broadcast Management (3)
+Broadcast Management (3) 500 505.

-- Government and Broadcasting (3)

-- Script Writing for Broadcasting and Film (3) 510.
+Government and Broadcasting (3) Script Writing for Broadcasting and Film (3) 510.

-- 530. Radio Programing (3)
+Radio Programing (3)

-- 540 Broadcast Advertising (3)
+Broadcast Advertising (3)

-- Public Telecommunications (3)
+Public Telecommunications (3)

-- Advanced Television Producing and Directing (3)
+Advanced Television Producing and Directing (3)

-- International Broadcasting (3)
+International Broadcasting (3)

-GRADUATE COURSES

-Journalism Courses
+GRADUATE COURSES Journalism Courses

 600A-600B.
-Seminar in Theory and Method of Mass Communications (3-3)
+Seminar in Theory and Method of Mass Communication (3-3)

 Preparation in theory and research methods applicable to studies of the press, journalism and mass communication.
 Analysis of previous research, concepts, models and theory construction.
 Research design, observation, measurement and data analysis.
 (Formerly numbered Journalism 600.)

 700. Seminar: Media Problems (3)

-Prerequisite: Six units in courses applicable to the Master of Science degree in mass communications.
+Prerequisite: Six units in courses applicable to the Master of Science degree in Mass Communication.

 Reading, investigation, and research concerning current topics in problems of mass media.

 702. Seminar: Mass Media and the Law (3)

 Prerequisite: Journalism 502 or Telecommunications and Film 505.

-Case studies of legal restrictions and guarantees affecting radio, television, motion pictures, advertising, and printed media.
+Case studies of legal restrictions and guarantees affecting radio, television, motion pictures. advertising, and printed media.

 703. Seminar: History of Journalism (3)

 Prerequisite: Journalism 503.

 Directed research on topics of history of American journalism.
-705. Seminar in International Journalism (3) In-depth exploration of the foreign press and cross-cultural communication; the place of the press in national development and international stability, national images and world opinion; censorship, propaganda and other barriers to international understanding.
-707. Seminar in Mass Communications and Public Opinion (3) Prerequisite: Journalism 509.
+705. Seminar in International Journalism (3) In-depth exploration of the foreign press and cross-cultural communication; the place of the press in national development and international stability; national images and world opinion; censorship, propaganda and other barriers to international understanding.
+707. Seminar in Mass Communication and Public Opinion (3) Prerequisite: Journalism 509.

 Analysis of media and their opinion-shaping role; methods and effects of pressure groups; propaganda analysis; creation and perpetuation of images and stereotypes.
-708. Seminar: Mass Communications and Society (3) Prerequisite: Journalism 408.

-Rights, responsibilities and characteristics of mass media and mass communications practitioners; characteristics and responsibilities of audiences and society.
-740. Major Projects in Mass Communications (1-6) Prerequisite: Journalism 500 or Telecommunications and Film 540.
-Design and execution of an in-depth project in one of these areas; advertising campaign. series of detailed expository articles or news stories, or model public relations campaign.
+708. Seminar: Mass Communication and Society (3) Prerequisite: Journalism 408 Rights, responsibilities and characteristics of mass media and mass communication practitioners; characteristics and responsibilities of audiences and society.
+740. Major Projects in Mass Communication (1-6) Prerequisite: Journalism 500 or Telecommunications and Film 540.
+Design and execution of an in-depth project in one of these areas; advertising campaign, series of detailed expository articles or news stories, or model public relations campaign.
 May be repeated with new content.
 Maximum credit six units applicable on a master's degree.
 760. Seminar in Print Advertising Problems (3) Prerequisite: Journalism 463 or 466.